A Virtual Tour through Mediaeval Erfurt

 Castle Gleichen, the keep

 Castle Gleichen is the largest of the three.
-It is first mentioned in 1088 and was used as residence by the counts of Gleichen until the 16th century.
+It is first mentioned in a charte dating to 1088 and was used as residence by the counts of Gleichen until the 16th century.
 The remains range from Romanesque to Renaissance buildings.

 Inner bailey with old hall (left) and the chancelry